phybros/willwarren.com/content/posts/building-my-own-cpu-part-3-from-simulation-to-hardware/index.md

 ### The Instruction Set

-I decided to keep it simple, since I'm not planning on adding a crazy amount of capabilities and i expect the programs in WCPU to be relatively simple.
+I decided to keep it simple, since I'm not planning on adding a crazy amount of capabilities and I expect the programs in WCPU to be relatively simple.
 I have space for 64 different opcodes and at the moment I have 23.

 Despite the simplicity you can find some pretty creative ways to use these instructions to make cool programs.
 There is also immediate and absolute addressing modes for many instructions.
 Meaning they can operate on either a provided literal value like `5` or a value fetched from elsewhere in memory like `$AA`.